International Indian School, Jeddah: Affiliation

 The school is affiliated with the Central Board of Secondary Education, New Delhi under the Affiliation Number 5730001.
 The CBSE School Code is 90072.
 It is also a CBSE Examination Centre.

-Facilities

-The school caters for the educational needs of boys and girls of the Indian community in Jeddah from kindergarten to grade 12.
-Facilities provided by the school are:

-In International Indian School Jeddah to support learning, campuses are equipped with Computer labs, Biology Labs, Chemistry Labs, Physics Lab, language and Math labs.

-All the classrooms in International Indian School Jeddah are equipped with Epson smart board which makes learning easy for the students.

-The Library of IISJ has more than 150,000 books which are available for students and teacher.

-International Indian School Jeddah has an Auditorium for cultural and academics activity which can accommodate more than 2500 students at a time.

-Medical rooms are available under the supervision of qualified Medical Staff.

 Achievements

 The founder of the school, Rafiuddin Fazulbhoy, was awarded Pravasi Bhartiya Samman, highest honour conferred on overseas Indians, by the President of India in 2008.

 The school is known for its participation in setting a Guinness World Records in collaboration with Al Abeer Medical Group on 14 November 2017 (World Diabetes Day) for the largest Human Mosaic.

 In 2017 IISJ U-19 cricket team won SCC Inter-School cricket championship organised by Saudi Cricket Centre.

-In 2018 IISJ U-19 football team was placed third in CBSE NATIONAL FOOTBALL CHAMPIONSHIP 2018-19 held in India organised by CBSE.
+In 2018 IISJ U-19 football team was placed third in the CBSE National Football Championship 2018-19 held in India organised by CBSE.

 In 2020 IISJ U-19 cricket team was the finalist up of SCC Inter-School cricket championship organised by Saudi Arabia national cricket team.